openstack/manila/doc/source/user/create-and-manage-shares.rst

    -  To revert a share to its snapshot, the share type of the share must contain the capability extra-spec ``revert_to_snapshot_support=True``.
-   -  The revert operation can only be performed to the most recent available snapshot of the share known to manila.
+   -  The revert operation can only be performed to the most recent available snapshot of the share known to Manila.
 If revert to an earlier snapshot is desired, later snapshots must explicitly be deleted.

   .. code-block:: console

-     $ manila revert-to-snapshot mysnapshot
+     $ openstack share revert mysnapshot

 Share Transfer
 --------------